-1.2 Proposed Development
+Proposed Development 1.2

-The proposed development consists of change of use from office to residential (Class C3) to form a self-contained dwelling over basement, ground and 3 storeys, excavation of existing vaults, extension at ground floor level to provide a single storey rear extension, internal subdivision and refurbishment and associated works.
-The new basement will provide increased floor area to the dwelling.
+The proposed development consists of change of use from office use to residential (Class C3) to form a self-contained dwelling.
+This includes extension at ground floor level to provide a single storey rear extension, internal subdivision and refurbishment and associated works.